djeada/Statistics-Notes/notes/time_series/dynamic_regression.md

 2. What serial structure remains in the regression error?
 3. Which predictor values will actually be available when a forecast is issued?

-Treating these as one question leads to common errors.
-A strong contemporaneous regression relationship does not guarantee white residuals, and a predictor that is useful with realized future values may be unusable in a real forecast.
+Treating these as one question leads to common mistakes.
+A strong contemporaneous regression relationship does not guarantee white residuals, and a predictor that is useful when its future values are known may be unusable in a real forecast.

 ### A complete model equation